-It is the common practice of sharing password of Netflix account among family and friends which according to the company will no longer be possible.
-The company is testing its new features which will restrict password sharing and only the authorized users will be able to watch Netflix content.
+It is the common practice of sharing passwords of Netflix accounts among family and friends which according to the company will no longer be possible.
+The company is testing its new features which will restrict password sharing and only authorized users will be able to watch Netflix content.

 Netflix cracks down on selected users and users are getting a prompt message on their screens to sign up for their own account if they are not watching with the subscribers.

 The message reads: “If you don’t live with the owner of this account, you need your own account to keep watching.”

 Users need to enter the code that was sent to them by text or email or join with their own account to Netflix to continue watching.
 However, viewers have been given the option to delay verification and keep watching Netflix.

 Reed Hastings, Netflix co-founder, and chief executive, during a 2016 webcast, said: “Password sharing is something you have to learn to live with because there’s so much legitimate password sharing, like you sharing with your spouse, with your kids, so there’s no bright line, and we’re doing fine as is.”

 Greg Peters, chief product officer, in October 2019 said the company was looking at the issue of password sharing but said it had no “big plans to announce at this time in terms of doing something differently there”.